 - Website Consultants and Service

 Providers.
-We may disclose personal
+We may

-require access to our databases, or the information contained in our
+that they require access to our databases – or the

 - Enforcement of Rights/Security.
-We reserve the right to release personal information
+We reserve the right to

-(e.g. we have received a subpoena) or we otherwise believe
+so (e.g., we have received a subpoena) or we otherwise believe

 that the law requires us to do so, (ii) when we believe it is necessary to